nicolehao34/PersonalKnowledgeAssistant/README.md

 # Personal Knowledge Assistant

 A RAG-based document processing and querying system that can handle PDF and Word documents.
+Agentic RAG system pactice project.

 ## Features